Retail Sales Tax

 Get your Ministry of Finance refund or rebate faster with direct deposit!
 It's easy and secure.

-If you are selling or closing your business and sell assets (i.e., fixtures, goods, chattels) in bulk, you need to get a Clearance Certificate from the Ministry of Finance.
+If you are selling assets of your business (i.e., fixtures, goods, chattels) in bulk, you need to get a Clearance Certificate or equivalent Certificate Letter from the Ministry of Finance.

 Before you can get a Clearance Certificate, all taxes you owe under the following laws must be paid: